7 Best Email Tools With Zapier Integration (2026)

 Mailchimp's Zapier integration has been around longer than most and is one of the most used integrations on the platform.
 It covers the essentials: new subscriber triggers, campaign triggers, and actions for adding/updating subscribers and managing lists.

 The integration is reliable and well-documented, with thousands of pre-built Zap templates available.
 If you're looking for a "connect Mailchimp to [any other tool]" workflow, someone has probably already built a template for it.
+This means less configuration time and fewer mistakes.

-Zapier triggers: 10+ (new subscriber, new campaign, new unsubscriber, etc.) Zapier actions: 10+ (add subscriber, update subscriber, add to tag, send campaign, etc.) Pricing: Free up to 500 contacts, from $13/month Pros: Most Zap templates available, reliable, well-documented, widely used Cons: Limited automation depth, basic triggers, pricing increases at scale
+Zapier triggers: 10+ (new subscriber, new campaign, new unsubscriber, etc.) Zapier actions: 10+ (add subscriber, update subscriber, add to tag, send campaign, etc.) Pricing: Free up to 500 contacts, from $13/month Pros: Most Zap templates available, reliable, well-documented, widely used, battle-tested Cons: Limited automation depth, basic triggers, pricing increases at scale

 4. ConvertKit (Kit)